DirkPersky/typo3-initial-layout-bs4/README.md

 ```

 #### SASS Precompiler to CSS
-The SASS-File from `/asses/css/style.scss` compiled to an Single CSS File.
-You can define the Output bei configure:
+The SASS-File from `/asses/css/style.scss` compiled to an single CSS file.
+You can define the output bei configure:
 ```
 /*
  |----------------------------------------------